Visiting Beerburrum and Beerwah safely

 Essentials to bring

-- Adequate drinking water (water provided at the park is unsuitable for drinking).
+- Enough water for your drinking, cooking and cleaning (water provided at the forest is unsuitable for drinking).

 - Sunscreen, a hat and long-sleeved shirt for sun protection.